pebipebriansah/dicoding-streamlit/README.md

 The goal of this project is to analyze air quality data, specifically PM2.5 pollutant levels, and understand their relationship with various environmental factors.
 The analysis includes identifying trends, seasonal patterns, and correlations with weather conditions.

 ## Data Source
-The dataset used in this project includes air quality measurements from the Wanshouxigong station, with a focus on PM2.5 levels and other related environmental data.
+The dataset used in this project includes air quality measurements from the Wanliu station, with a focus on PM2.5 levels and other related environmental data.

 ## Libraries Used
 - altair==5.5.0